madprops/lq/README.md

 This shows directory content in a tree view:

-Some special labels are "Excluded" and "Empty"
+Some special labels are "Excluded" and "Empty".

 ![](http://i.imgur.com/qX5oCuO.jpg)